OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 We are grateful to the CNAM, and specifically its Chaire sur la modération des contenus, for [having supported](https://regulation-tech.vergnolle.org/ota-community-call/) both with expertise and financially the creation and maintenance of this archive.
 That funding has now run out, leading us to take actions such as decreasing the tracking frequency to weekly in an aim to spare resources.
 Maintaining a trustworthy, continuously updated archive of systemic risk assessments across all very large online platforms requires sustained engineering and monitoring.
 We encourage every actor who makes use of these reports to support the maintenance of this tracking via our [OpenCollective page](https://opencollective.com/opentermsarchive/projects/dsa-systemic-risks-reports).

 If you are in a position to sponsor the long-term maintenance of this work, and even better its expansion to properly cover the transparency reports and analyse changes, please [reach out to us](mailto:contact@opentermsarchive.org?subject=DSA%20reports)!

+### Credits

+Thank you to [Suzanne Vergnolle](https://vergnolle.org/) for pointing to Regulation (EU) 2021/784 and suggesting the unit for median response time must be minutes or hours.